alexhrao/emily-programming/01Introduction/READMe.md

 You don’t edit these things with Word or google docs.
 You use something called a “text editor”.
 These applications are tailored to editing just text

-The de facto standard is called Visual Studio Code (**VSC**), which you’re already familiar with!
+The de facto standard is called [Visual Studio Code][1] (**VSC**), which you’re already familiar with!
 Just as a refresher, you'll want to open a new VSC window, `File > New Text File`, then when you save it, save it as `code.py`.
 VSC is nice in that once it knows you're typing Python, it has what's called "intellisense"; it'll try its best to autocomplete your code!
 This is a game changer and supercharges productivity.

 ## Terminal
 Often you interact with the computer by clicking, typing, etc. applications give dialogs that ask you things, usually in a pretty text box or something.
 This is great but it adds a lot of steps, and it makes it really hard to automate stuff.
 Given that the whole point of programming is to make a computer do things that are repetitive, it would be really nice to have a way of giving a computer commands that we can easily repeat later on.